cpen333/cpen333.github.io/_labs/cplusplus.md

    Car** cars2 = new Car*[100];      // a dynamic array of 100 car pointers
    std::vector<Car*> cars3(100);     // a vector filled with 100 car pointers
    ```
-   Note that if you create a sized vector like the above, do not add items using `vector.push_back(...)` since the vector already contains 100 items.
+   Note that if you create a sized vector like the third option above, do not add items using `vector.push_back(...)` since the vector already contains 100 items.
 You can assign the pointers directly just as if it were an array:
    ```cpp
    for (int i=0; i<100; ++i) {
      cars1[i] = new Prius();   // fixed-size array